SalomePlatform/adao/doc/en/reference.rst

     is "LBFGSB", and the possible ones are "LBFGSB" (nonlinear constrained minimizer, see [Byrd95]_ and [Zhu97]_), "TNC" (nonlinear constrained minimizer), "CG" (nonlinear unconstrained minimizer), "BFGS" (nonlinear unconstrained minimizer), "NCG" (Newton CG minimizer).
+It is recommended to stay with the default.

   Bounds
-    This key allows to define upper and lower bounds for every control variable being optimized.
+    This key allows to define upper and lower bounds for every state variable being optimized.
 Bounds can be given by a list of list of pairs of lower/upper bounds for each variable, with possibly ``None`` every time there is no bound.
 The bounds can always be specified, but they are taken into account only by the constrained minimizers.